OctopusDeploy/blog/blog/2019-10/octopus-release-2019.9-lts/index.md

 ---
 title: Octopus Server 2019.9 with Long Term Support (LTS)
-description: Octopus Server 2019.9 LTS is the fourth release with six months of long-term support.
-We recommend this release for self-hosted customers.
+description: Octopus Server 2019.9 LTS is here and we recommend this release for self-hosted customers.
+This release includes our streamlined deployment process editor, Tentacle for Linux, Tenant cloning and more.
 author: rob.pearson@octopus.com
 visibility: private
 bannerImage: blogimage-ltsrelease.png
 metaImage: blogimage-ltsrelease.png
-published: 2019-10-09
+published: 2019-10-10
 tags:
 - Product
 ---